 LeFun C2 720P Wi-Fi

-The LeFun C2 720P Wi-Fi earned a 3rd place rank out of 9 products thanks to high scores for range and battery life, and impressive scores for video quality and features.
-This monitor earned a Best Value for Wi-Fi monitors thanks to a very budget friendly list price that is the least expensive in the group and its higher rank.
-This means you can get a great, high performing monitor, at a reasonable price.
-This monitor has motion detection, sound activation, 2 way talk to baby, zoom, and a remote controlled camera for real pan and tilt capabilities.
-The downside to this camera is a lag time when using the pan and tilt feature, and it is a little harder to use than the other Wi-Fi options we tested, but given the low price, we suspect parents will forgive these flaws.
+The LeFun C2 720P Wi-Fi earned a 3rd place rank thanks to high scores for range and battery life, and impressive results for video quality and features.
+This monitor earned a Best Value for Wi-Fi monitors for its budget-friendly list price that is the least expensive in the group and its higher rank.
+This means you can get a great, top performing monitor, at a reasonable price.
+The LeFun has motion detection, sound activation, 2-way talk to baby, zoom, and a remote-controlled camera with real pan and tilt capabilities.
+The downside to this camera is a lag time when using the pan and tilt feature, and it is a little harder to use than the other Wi-Fi options we tested, but given the low price, we suspect most parents will forgive these flaws.

 Best Overall Dedicated Monitor